emca-it/Energy-Log-Server-6.x/12-00-00-Integration_with_AD/12-00-00-Integration_with_AD.md

 How to the mapping mechanism works ?
-An AD user log in to Energy Logserver.
+An AD user log in to Energy Log Server.
 In the application there is a admin role, which through the file role-mapping .yml binds to the name of the admin role to which the Admins container from AD is assigned.
-It is enough for the user from the AD account to log in to the application with the privileges that are assigned to admin role in the Energy Logserver.
-At the same time, if it is the first login in the Energy Logserver, an account is created with an entry that informs the application administrator that is was created by logging in with AD.
+It is enough for the user from the AD account to log in to the application with the privileges that are assigned to admin role in the Energy Log Server.
+At the same time, if it is the first login in the Energy Log Server, an account is created with an entry that informs the application administrator that is was created by logging in with AD.

-Similar, the mechanism will work if we have a role with an arbitrary name created in Energy Logserver Logistics and connected to the name of the role-mappings.yml and existing in AD any container.
+Similar, the mechanism will work if we have a role with an arbitrary name created in Energy Log Server Logistics and connected to the name of the role-mappings.yml and existing in AD any container.

 Below a screenshot of the console on which are marked accounts that